Tory Burch Wants To Make 'Everyday Sublime' At New York Fashion Week

 Burch's brand has long been lauded for its classic looks but it now seems to be evolving toward becoming more contemporary.

-She uses very light materials but gives them character with raw-cut seams, adds multi-colored fringes to a long sequined coat, or makes a delicate ruffled dress protrude from a pleated jacket.
+She uses very light materials but gives them character with raw-cut seams, adds multi-coloured fringes to a long sequined coat, or makes a delicate ruffled dress protrude from a pleated jacket.

 “I think it's about a woman who has confidence and is looking for optimism in the world,” she said.